 Diagnosis

 The diagnosis of LS is established by identification of a pathogenic variant in one of the MMR genes (MLH1, MSH2, MSH6, or PMS2) or an EPCAM deletion.
 Both sequencing and deletion/duplication analysis are necessary to identify all detectable pathogenic variants in MMR genes.
-If a pathogenic sequencing variant in an LS gene has already been identified in the family, targeted testing for the familial variant may be available (see ARUP test code 2001961).
+If a pathogenic sequencing variant in an LS gene has already been identified in the family, targeted testing for the familial variant may be available.

 ARUP Laboratory Tests